 - It helps stimulate the lymphatic system and increases blood circulation, which encourages release of waste and toxins from our bodies.

 - Helps the body to fight disease and increases immunity.

 - Removes dead dry skin and allows your skin to detox.

 - Helps reduce appearance of cellulite by breaking down fat deposits below the skin.

 - Helps reduce stress.
 (When you are less stressed your body heals quicker, so its crucial to find ways to eliminate stress.)

 Directions for dry brushing

-- Buy a natural bristle brush Buy a Natural Bristle brush herethat has a long handle.
+- Buy a natural bristle brush that has a long handle.
 Buy Natural Dry Brushing Kit here

 - Best to do before a shower or bath when clothes are removed and you can rinse afterward.

 - Starting at feet firmly (but not to hard) brush in an upward motion, toward the heart, moving up the legs (front and back) using several strokes so you don’t miss any areas.

 - Brush in a circular motion around belly button then up sides of stomach.

 - Brush up each arm and from your back and over your shoulder toward your heart. move around the breast area in a circular motion.